Accountants Association in Poland

 Member | Established: 1907 | Member since 1989

 The AAP is a self-regulatory PAO with voluntary membership.
-Although not legally recognized, the association is the older and larger professional body in Poland.
-It is actively involved in developing and providing a broad range of courses for the entire accountancy profession, and most members of National Chamber of Statutory Auditors are also members of AAP.
-In accordance with AAP Statutes, the objectives of the association are to deliver training activities and continuing professional development courses to enhance the performance of its members; defending the rights, dignity and interests of its members; ensuring that professional and ethical standards are observed by its members as well as creating adequate conditions for upgrading these standards; further developing and improving accounting practices; and organizing the profession according to the European and global standards.
+Although the membership in the association does not guarantee admission to the profession, the association is the oldest and largest professional body of accountants in Poland.
+It is actively involved in developing and providing a broad range of courses for the entire accountancy profession within certification system and education of accountants, and most members of Polish Chamber of Statutory Auditors (PIBR) also are members of AAP.
+In accordance with the AAP Statute, the objectives of the association are to deliver training activities and continuing professional development courses to enhance the performance of its members; defending the rights, dignity and interests of its members; ensuring that professional and ethical standards are observed by its members as well as creating adequate conditions for upgrading these standards; further developing and improving accounting practices; and organizing the profession according to the European and global standards.

-The AAP has developed its own certification programs and confers the titles of Certified Accountant, Chief Accountant, Accounting Specialist, and Accountant based on passing the relevant examinations.
+The AAP has developed its own certification programs and confers the certificates of Accountant, Certified Accountant, Chief Accountant, Accounting Specialist, and Certified Expert of Accounting Services and Certified Specialist of Accounting and Tax Bookkeeping based on passing the relevant examinations and practical experience.

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.